GovTechSG/seed-documentation/faqs/seed-faq-general.md

 The latest configuration change for audit logs retention is 60 days and  5 GB.

-If your `/private/var/audit` folder size is more than 5 GB, run the following commands to sync with the new policy.
+If your `/private/var/audit` folder size is more than 5 GB, run the following commands to sync with the new audit log retention policy.

 ```
 audit -s